 In 2003, as a sophomore, Tom left Princeton University to found TerraCycle, building a company that has grown in size every year since its inception (making the Inc 500 list for the fast growing companies in America three times).
 Tom has personally won over 50 awards for entrepreneurship, blogs for Treehugger, Huffington Post, the New York Times and a number of other major websites and in 2007 published his first book entitled "Revolution in a Bottle.”
-Tom is also the star of the National Geographic Channel TV show, "Garbage Moguls" and is publishing his second book "Outsmart Waste" in late 2013.
+Tom is also the star of the National Geographic Channel TV show, "Garbage Moguls" and is publishing his second book "Outsmart Waste" in early 2014.

 Today TerraCycle, through partnerships with virtually all major CPG companies from Kimberly-Clark to Kraft Foods, operates in over 23 countries, has over 40 million people engaged in its waste collection programs, has collected over 5 billion pieces of non-recyclable waste and in the process donated over $8 million dollars to charities to collect that waste.
 TerraCycle has been featured in virtually every major media outlet from "60 Minutes" to Oprah to the Wall Street Journal and is on it’s way to help us eliminate the idea of waste.